Adult Learning Program Staff

 Phone: (617) 681-4174

-Charles Ramsay, Technology Coordinator / Instructor
+Charles Ramsay, Technology Coordinator / Computer Instructor

 Charles began his career as a Moderate Special Needs teacher for the Boston Public Schools.
 After 14 years in the classroom, he worked in a variety of administrative positions including Administrative Assistant to the Director of Special Education for the Boston Public Schools.
 He has extensive experience and knowledge in Secondary Education, Higher Education, Students At-Risk, Special Education, and Technology & Technology Careers.
 Charles has taught technology courses at several local colleges and universities.
 Charles holds a B.S. in Regular and Special Education from Boston University, a Master's degree in Administration/Management from Cambridge College, and a Master's degree in Educational Leadership from Northeastern University.

 Alondra Bobadilla is a recent member of the ALP staff.
 She is a student at UMass Boston majoring in International Relations with a minor in Spanish.
 Her background is mainly in arts and education programs with a concentration in creative writing.
 She has taught workshops, worked as a teacher’s assistant, collaborated with non-profits and other projects.
 She is currently doing a legal advocacy internship with the Student Clinic for Immigrant Justice.

 Will earned a Bachelor's Degree in Business from Bradley University.
 After working in Michigan for 18 years, Will has spent the last 8 years as a member of the Jamaica Plain Community.
 In addition, Will assists in various classrooms and advises students on career and educational goals.
 William has been a volunteer with the Community Food Drive for the last 3 years.

 Patricia Carrington, Assessment Assistant